Graphs in the 3--sphere with maximum symmetry: 3-orbifold and main results in

-For each 3-orbifold $\mathcal{O}$ in the list, the order of $\pi_1(\mathcal{O})$ is firstly given.
+For each 3-orbifold $\mathcal{O}$ in the list, the order of $\pi_1(\mathcal{O})$ is given first.
 Then singular edges/dashed arcs are listed, which are marked by letters $a, b, c,...$ to denote the boundaries of their regular neighborhoods.
 Then singular types of the boundaries and genera of their pre-images in $S^3$ are given.
 When the singular type is $(2, 2, 3, 3)$, there are two subtypes denoted by I and II, corresponding to Figure \ref{fig:2}(a) and Figure \ref{fig:2}(b) (exactly the dashed arc case).

-We say that an orientable separating 2-suborbifold (2-subsurface) $\mathcal{F}$ in an orientable 3-orbifold (3-manifold) $\mathcal{O}$ is unknotted or knotted, depending on whether it bounds handlebody orbifolds (handlebodies) on both sides.
-A singular edge/dashed arc is unknotted or knotted, depending on whether the boundary of its regular neighborhood is unknotted or knotted.
+We say that an orientable separating 2-suborbifold (2-subsurface) $\mathcal{F}$ in an orientable 3-orbifold (3-manifold) $\mathcal{O}$ is \textit{unknotted} or \textit{knotted}, depending on whether it bounds handlebody orbifolds (handlebodies) on both sides.
+A singular edge/dashed arc is \textit{unknotted} or \textit{knotted}, depending on whether the boundary of its regular neighborhood is unknotted or knotted.

-If a marked singular edge/dashed arc is knotted, then it has a foot notation `$k$'.
-If a marked dashed arc is unknotted, then there also exists a knotted one (indeed infinitely many) and it has a foot notation `$uk$'.
-Call two singular edges/dashed arcs are equivalent, if there is an orbifold automorphism sending one to the other, or the boundaries of their regular neighborhoods as 2-orbifolds are orbifold-isotopic.
+If a marked singular edge/dashed arc is knotted, then it has a subscript `$k$'.
+If a marked dashed arc is unknotted, then there also exists a knotted one (indeed infinitely many) and it has a subscript `$uk$'.
+Call two singular edges/dashed arcs \textit{equivalent}, if there is an orbifold automorphism sending one to the other, or the boundaries of their regular neighborhoods as 2-orbifolds are orbifold-isotopic.

+The way to list orbifolds in Theorem \ref{classify} is influenced by the lists of \cite{Du1} and \cite{Du2}.
+The labels below the orbifold pictures come from \cite[Tables I, II and III]{WWZZ}.
+In picture 15E and picture 19, the letter $n$ refers to particular choices of parameters in infinite families.

 \begin{theorem} Up to equivalence, the following tables list all allowable singular edges/dashed arcs except those of type II.
 In the type II case, if there exists an allowable dashed arc in some $\mathcal{O}$, then $\mathcal{O}$ and one such arc in it are listed.
 The arc will be unknotted if there exists an unknotted one in $O$. \end{theorem}